Breast Implant Lawyer

 - Must be diagnosed with breast implant-associated anaplastic large cell lymphoma

-- If unsure of diagnosis, consultation with the client’s physician may be necessary.
+- If unsure of the diagnosis, consultation with the client’s physician may be necessary.
 A biopsy can give a definitive diagnosis.

 - May have experienced symptoms of BIA-ALCL including swelling, pain, and fluid collection in the breast area